 The current economic and financial situation is causing producers to look for opportunities to control production costs.
 One effective way of reducing direct costs without lowering grain yields is through choosing the right varieties/hybrids to grow.
 But with more than 60 varieties/hybrids from over six seed houses now commercially available on the market, choosing the best one for an area can be tricky.
 The main objective of this programme is to provide, to both maize producers and seed houses, unbiased data on cultivar performance on which rational decisions on hybrid selection can be made.
 A close look at the hybrid performance data presented in this report will help the farmer narrow down the range of cultivars to choose from.
-The following letters before variety numbers indicate the respective seed house, SC for Seed Co, PAN and PEX for PANNAR, PHB, P and X for Pioneer H-Bred, ZAP, Agriseeds, MRI for Maize Research Institute Zambia, PGS and PGEX for Progene Seeds, NTS for National Tested Seeds, SY, SEE, SY and SZ for Syngenta Seeds, MH for Mukushi seeds.
+The following letters before variety numbers indicate the respective seed house, SC for Seed Co, PAN for PANNAR, ZAP, Agriseeds, PGS and PGEX for Progene Seeds, NTS for National Tested Seeds, ZAMS for Zamseeds, SY, SEE, MRI and SZ for Syngenta Seeds.